2011 World Series

 The 2011 World Series was the championship series of Major League Baseball's (MLB) 2011 season.
-The 107th edition of the World Series, it was a best-of-seven playoff played between the American League (AL) champion Texas Rangers and the National League (NL) champion St. Louis Cardinals; the Cardinals defeated the Rangers in seven games to win their 11th World Series championship.
-They won their second in six seasons.
+The 107th edition of the World Series, it was a best-of-seven playoff played between the American League (AL) champion Texas Rangers and the National League (NL) champion St. Louis Cardinals; the Cardinals defeated the Rangers in seven games to win their eleventh World Series championship.

 The Series was noted for its back-and-forth Game 6, in which the Cardinals erased a two-run deficit in the bottom of the 9th inning, then did it again in the 10th.
 In both innings, the Rangers were one strike away from their first World Series championship.
 The Cardinals won the game in the 11th inning on a walk-off home run by David Freese, who was named World Series MVP.
+The Rangers’ collapse in Game 6 has been cited as a manifestation of the Curse of Bob Short by Rangers fans and Dallas-Fort Worth media.
 The Series was also known for the blowout Game 3, in which Cardinals player Albert Pujols hit three home runs, a World Series feat previously accomplished only by Reggie Jackson and Babe Ruth, and subsequently by Pablo Sandoval in 2012.
 In 2020, ESPN named the 2011 World Series the fifth greatest of all time.